redis-stack/redis-stack-docs/docs/stack/get-started/install/binaries.md

 weight: 1
 ---

-Redis Stack Server binaries rely upon
-- OpenSSL
-- LibOMP
-to be installed on your operating system.

 ## Start Redis Stack Server

 After untarring or unzipping your redis-stack-server download, you can start Redis Stack Server as follows: